Jensen Interceptor III Convertible 1974-76

 With the FF due to fall by the wayside in 1971, Jensen boss Kjell Qvale was thinking about developing and promoting another model as the companys flagship.
 With his vast experience of the car market on the American west coast, Qvale believed that a convertible version of the Interceptor would be welcomed by his customers there.
 It would be a flagship for the company, a money-spinner in its own right and something of a big brother to the JensenHealey sports car, still a year away from release.

-As it happened, the original drawings of the Interceptor, submitted by Touring in 1966, had included sketches of a convertible variant.
-In all likelihood, these were now dusted off and examined afresh by Qvale and the body designers.
+As it happened, the original drawings of the Interceptor completed by Touring in 1965 had been modified in early 1966 by Vignale to suggest a possible convertible variant.
+In all likelihood, these were dusted off in 1971 and examined afresh by Qvale and the body designers.
 One of the prototype Interceptors, JM/EXP/120, which had outlived its usefulness as the developmental mule for the LHD Interceptor II, was selected to become the test-bed for the new model.
 In December 1971, while Chief Engineer Kevin Beattie was wrestling with the F-type project (the planned Interceptor replacement for 1974) and others were racking their brains over the uncompleted JensenHealey, Experimental Department boss Brian Spicer was handed the job of developing and building the prototype Interceptor Convertible.
 He began by chopping the top off EXP/120.

 Development of the car was slow at first and proceeded in parallel with work on the F-type through 1972.
 By 1973, the necessary structural modifications had been worked out, the top design had been finalized and the first pre-production prototypes had been built.
-Being constructed on such a massive chassis one which had been required to contribute all of the strength to the fibreglass-bodied C-V8 the Convertible didnt need a lot of strengthening other than in the body sills and windscreen pillars.
-While the prototypes were tested, the high-performance SP ruled as the top model at Jensens until finally the supply of Six Pack engines gave out in late 1973, shortly before the Convertible made its debut.
+Although it had been constructed on a massive chassis one which had been required to contribute all of the strength to the fibreglass-bodied C-V8 the Convertible still required strengthening in the body sills and windscreen pillars.
+The engineers were able to give it almost as much torsional rigidity as the saloon.
+While the prototypes were tested, the high-performance SP ruled as the top model at Jensens until the supply of Six Pack engines gave out in late 1973, shortly before the Convertible made its debut.

 Against the unhappy background of war in the Middle East and the first of the oil shocks which followed, Qvale announced the Convertible on 22 March 1974 as a rational alternative to the RollsRoyce Corniche, then selling in the United States for $50,000.
 Originally, it had been intended that the Convertible would be unveiled at the New York Motor Show in June of that year and non-refundable deposits of $5000 were being taken against advance orders.
 In fact, the release occurred in March 1974, not in New York but at the Geneva Motor Show where two years earlier the Healey had been unveiled.
 Now Jensens newest foray into the world of drophead motoring was greeted with a mixture of surprise and praise.
 Most people thought that the era of safety legislation had killed off the convertible as a concept, but Jensens showed with their supremely strong Interceptor chassis that it was still very much a going concern.